-It is possible to identify the strength of a price movement by using the momentum indicator calculation.
-This formula compares the most recent closing price to a previous closing price from any time frame.
-The momentum indicator is displayed as a single line, on its own chart, separate from the price bars, and is the bottom section in the example chart.
+You can identify the strength of a price movement by using a momentum indicator line in a price chart.
+The formula for this indicator compares the most recent closing price to a previous closing price from any time frame.
+The momentum indicator is typically displayed as a single line in a different section of a chart than the price line or bars.

 M = CP – CPn